Paolla Oliveira

 Caroline Paola Oliveira da Silva (born 14 April 1982), known professionally as Paolla Oliveira, is a Brazilian actress.

 Biography

-Paolla Oliveira was born in São Paulo.
+Oliveira was born in São Paulo.
 Her father is a retired military policeman while her mother is a housewife.
-Paolla Oliveira started working as a model when she was 16 years old, but she eventually became an actress after finishing studying performing arts at the same time she graduated in physiotherapy at Cruzeiro do Sul University.
+Oliveira started working as a model when she was 16 years old, but she eventually became an actress after finishing studying performing arts at the same time she graduated in physiotherapy at Cruzeiro do Sul University.
 She is of Portuguese, Italian and Spanish descent.